nirv-ai/docs/vault/README.md

 ```

-### greenfield: use root token to create admin policy & token
+#### use root token to create admin policy & token

-- this is the last time you should ever use the root token
+> this is the last time you should ever use the root token

 ```sh
 # set root token & unseal db (@see `# INTERFACE`)